Damien Jalet and Sidi Larbi Cherkaoui

 Animal, serpentine and sometimes spider-like gestures develop in a game of reverse birth and death where one draws his/her vital energy of the other.
 The conclusion is found in the beginning, like a snake biting its tail.

-Sin was originally part of Babel(Words), the Oliver award wining choreography by Damien Jalet and Sidi Larbi Cherkaoui from 2010.
+Sin was originally part of Babel(Words), the Oliver Award-winning choreography by Damien Jalet and Sidi Larbi Cherkaoui from 2010.

 The strength and impact of this duet inspired the two choreographers to rework the sequence and give it a life of its own.
 If the myth of Babel in the Bible represents the first collective failing, then the story of Adam and Eve would be the first individual offence.